JackSzwergold/Preworn-Main/markdown/index.md

 # Preworn

-## DevOps-Ready Skilled Tech, Developer, Administrator and Security Analyst
+## Full-Stack Web Developer with DevOps-Ready SysAdmin and Security Consultant Skills

-This is Jack Szwergold’s technical portfolio and calling card.
+Welcome to Jack Szwergold’s technical portfolio and calling card.
+Here is my ***[collection of tutorials and cheat sheets][tutorials]*** and check out my ***[my GitHub repository][github]***

-* If you are interested check out my development skills—via actual code samples—please head over to ***[my GitHub repository][github]***.
-* I’ve also compiled a ***[collection of tutorials and cheat sheets][tutorials]*** over the years; mainly for my own personal reference but for others as well.
+### Excellent Web Developer

+I am a full-stack web developer who can develop code from scratch as well as develop within CMS systems such as WordPress, Drupal and the like.
+Front-end, back-end, all sides of the web stack are good with me.
+HTML5, CSS3, JavaScript, PHP, Ruby and related languages are fine with me.

+### Skilled Backend Tech

+I am a real-world proven overall systems tech.
+DevOps-skilled, Linux systems experienced, adept at command line and related backend skills.
+Shell scripting, Python, Apache, Nginx, Docker, and the like are the tools I know I how to use.

+### Great Web Hosting Consultant

+I have deep and proven skills dealing the infrastructural “plumbing” of  web servers and related systems.
+Domain names, DNS setup, site hosting and miscellaneous website hosting items are just some of the things I can deal with.
+DIY services like Squarespace, Wix and related shared hosting services are no problem for me.

 ## Projects